“EVERYTHING YOU’VE GOT!” Holly roared. “PULVERIZE THEM!”

 Fuck.
 Holly flinched as a missile scored her calf.
 She flinched again as another grazed her neck.
 Then she was charging through the pass.

 “LORGPUG!” she shouted.
 “WHERE THE FUCK ARE YOU?”
 Her Death Riders were valuable, but not nearly as valuable as her High Mage, who was guided by her chief badass: Lorgpug.
 Her options would be severely restricted if she didn’t have access to his magical prowe—

 “HERE, MY LORD!”
 Lorgpug was fifty yards back, slashing arrows out of the air with his serrated blade.
 Holly’s heart lifted in her chest—Lorgpug was alive and so was Estilian.
 As long those two were safe, then—

 A trio of arrows lanced toward Lorgpug—zwip zwip zwip!
 He cut apart two, but the third one slipped through and punctured his gut.

 “RUUUUUHH!” he screamed.
 “WHORESON ORCFUCKERS!
 FIGHT LIKE MEN, DAMN YOU!”

 Holly looked sideways.
 Every Rider on her left had been picked off.
-She looked right and saw a Rider catch an arrow through the chest and another get pierced through each thigh, pinning his legs to his velociraptor mount.
+She looked right and saw a Rider warrior catch an arrow in his chest.
+His right-flank companion caught two through each thigh, pinning his legs to his velociraptor mount.
 Arrow number three slipped through his plates and pierced his heart.